QuestPDF/QuestPDF-Documentation/docs/document-previewer.md

 ## Installation

-The Previewer tool is available as a nuget tool.
+The Previewer tool is available as a NuGet tool.
 Therefore, it is installed on your local development environment and does not change your project.

 📁 To install the QuestPDF Previewer, please execute the following command on your PC: